WebEngage/cordova-plugin/README.md

 ### 1. Global Configuration

-Open `we_config.xml` file within the `plugins\cordova-plugin-com-webengage` directory inside your app's root directory.
+Open `we_config.xml` file within the `plugins\cordova-plugin-webengage` directory inside your app's root directory.
 All global configuration goes under the `config` tag.

 1. **licenseCode**: Obtain your license code from the WebEngage dashboard and paste it within the `licenseCode` tag.